brikis98/yevgeniy-brikman-homepage/_posts/2025-02-10-mvp-is-a-process.md

 Therefore, the very first MVP could be a mockup of such a mobile app-maybe even one you did on the back of a restaurant napkin (how fitting!)
 Go around to restaurant owners in your neighborhood and ask them what problems they have with technology.
 Do they have a mobile app already?
 If not, why not?
 Do they want one?
-How tech savvy are they?
+How tech-savvy are they?
 Do they understand the benefits?
 Show them your mockup.
 Find out if that would be a good solution to their problems.

 You might find out there is not enough interest from restaurant owners to make this a viable business.
 That's a shame,